salva/p5-App-ReslirpTunnel/README.md

-# App::SlirpTunnel
+# App::ReslirpTunnel

 ## Description

-App::SlirpTunnel is a wrapper for the `slirp-tunnel` application, which enables the establishment of a network tunnel through an SSH connection, ending in SLIRP.
+App::ReslirpTunnel is a wrapper for the `reslirp-tunnel` application, which enables the establishment of a network tunnel through an SSH connection, ending in reSLIRP.

 This application takes care of all necessary initialization, configuration, and the underlying communication processes needed to maintain the tunnel.

-Please note that this module is not designed for direct use; it solely acts as a wrapper for the underlying functionality of the slirp-tunnel application.
+Please note that this module is not designed for direct use; it solely acts as a wrapper for the underlying functionality of the reslirp-tunnel application.

 ## Installation

-To install App::SlirpTunnel, you can use either the standard Perl module installation method with MakeMaker or the CPAN client.
+To install App::ReslirpTunnel, you can use either the standard Perl module installation method with MakeMaker or the CPAN client.

 ### Using MakeMaker